 Manage the entire lifecycle of service delivery

 It goes without saying that managers must also focus on understanding the whole lifecycle of services and align it with all business units.
-Managing the services strategy, their design, from transition to exploitation is part of a global and integrated vision.
-Let’s use as example, a query from an end user; first it must be determined whether or not the request is a priority.
-Then, with help of the development team, IT puts the service in production by adding to its catalogue.
+Managing the services strategy, and their design, from transition to exploitation, is part of a global and integrated vision.
+Let’s use, as an example, a query from an end user; first, it must be determined whether or not the request is a priority.
+Then, with the help of the development team, IT puts the service into production by adding it to its catalogue.
 Once the service is produced, IT must manage availability and performance.
-Lastly, the service is updated to meet new criteria, and then taken out of production when there is no more need for it.
+Lastly, the service is updated to meet new criteria and taken out of production when no longer need exists.
 The approach to business service management favours keeping in mind that each phase has a result, which then impacts the subsequent phase.
-As such, at each of these steps, through each process of the delivery of the service in question, organizational impacts may affect the performance of one or more business units.
-In order to manage this situation and to produce good results, it is best to measure:
+As such, at each of these steps, through each process of delivering the service in question, organizational impacts may affect the performance of one or more business units.
+To manage this situation and produce good results, it is best to measure:

 - The operational costs of the projects